 - Hot, cooked rice, for serving (optional)

 - Heat the olive oil in a large, 10-12" skillet over medium-high heat.
 Add the garlic and cook for a few minutes, until it starts to soften and turn lightly golden brown.
 Add the sun-dried tomatoes, olives, and basil.
 Lower the heat a bit and cook for 1-2 minutes.
 Add the vinegar and cook for 30 seconds more.
 Add the green beans and a little bit of water.
 Sprinkle with some salt and pepper.
 (Go easy on the salt because the olives will be salty.)
 Continue cooking until beans are tender crisp.
+Add the pine nuts.
 Taste and adjust seasonings.
 Serve on top of hot rice for a main dish or as a side to fish, chicken or pork.

 This recipe originally appeared on 4 Men 1 Lady on January 11, 2013 as a guest post.